Bambam320/DnD-Battle-Arena/README.md

 };
 ```

-The ```CharacterCards``` components takes each character from the ```<Character>``` component and lists all the pertitent attributes from the character's information, it also provides, 5 buttons.
+The ```CharacterCards``` component takes each character from the ```<Character>``` component and lists all the pertinent attributes from the character's information; it also provides 5 buttons.
 The first is the entire card, which when clicked will link to the child ```<CharacterSpells>``` which displays all of the spells associated with the character.
 It is a nested link which renders from the app.

 ```js
 ///CharacterCards